 If you have some free time on your hands, join activists who clean parks or other green surfaces.
 “You could also start a group on your campus or start a competition between dorms to see who spends the least energy.

-From these examples, you can see that living green on campus is not that hard.
+From these examples, you can see that living green and saving money on campus is not that hard.
 All you have to do is pay a bit more attention and make slight tweaks to your lifestyle for an amazingly positive impact.
 Just remember that changes begin in your own home, even if it is your campus home.